 Director: Benoît Huc – Tango Vidéo – assisted by Anne Noël.
 31 minute documentary made for the Philippe De Zuttere Bryological Foundation.
 Discovery of the plant mosses with Philippe Dezuttere, field bryologist.

-The Plant Science TREE is an on-line teaching tool giving access to inspirational educational resources from the research community.
+The Plant Science TREE (Tool for Research Engaged Education) is an on-line teaching tool giving access to inspirational educational resources from the research community.

 The Plant Science TREE provides access to around 2,000 downloadable research-informed lecture slides, animations, films and over 30 on-line lectures from the Gatsby Plant Science Summer Schools.
 With over 80 contributors a key strength of this teaching tool is that it is being developed by the research community.
 All downloadable content has been copyright cleared for educational use.

 The Plant Science TREE is part of The Gatsby Plant Science Summer School Project.
 The producers have worked with the plant science reserch community to develop this educational resource using tried and tested teaching slides, lectures, animations, etc. from researchers who also teach.
 Content is updated by lectures from the annual summer school, delivered by world-leading experts covering global challenge issues and curiosity-driven research such as engineering metabolism for healthy foods; strategies to address food security; understanding biological circadian rhythms and more.